-We believe the Bank's diversified loan portfolio and associated revenue streams have enabled the Bank to sustain and grow its business despite the adverse conditions relating to the Covid-19 pandemic.
-For the three months ended March 31, 2021, the provision for loan losses amounted to \$0.6 million.
-For the three months ended March 31, 2022 the provision for loan losses amounted to \$2.9 million.
-While some of the adverse conditions relating to the Covid-19 pandemic reversed in 2021, and have continued such reversal in the beginning of 2022, sustained improvements are highly dependent upon strengthening economic conditions.
+We believe the Bank's diversified loan portfolio and associated revenue streams have enabled the Bank to withstand the adverse conditions relating to the Covid-19 pandemic.
+For the three months ended June 30, 2022 the provision for loan losses amounted to \$2.9 million.
+For the three months ended June 30, 2021, the provision for loan losses amounted to \$1.5 million.
+For the six months ended June 30, 2022 the provision for loan losses amounted to \$5.9 million.
+For the six months ended June 30, 2021, the provision for loan losses amounted to \$2.2 million.
+While some of the adverse conditions relating to the Covid-19 pandemic began to reverse in 2021, sustained improvements are highly dependent upon strengthening economic conditions.
 The Covid-19 pandemic continues to cause economic uncertainties which may again result in these and other adverse impacts to our financial condition and results of operations.
 We believe our SBA 7(a) underwriting program has remained strong throughout the Covid-19 pandemic and our SBA 7(a) loans are well collateralized when compared to the SBA industry in general.